 - Fat loss.
 By lowering blood sugar levels our bodies will increase fatty acid oxidation and burn more body fat.

 - Study participants have seen increases in lean muscle mass, improved heart function and improvements in aerobic endurance from following TRF.

 - Additional benefits have been shown from further restriction to an 11 hour feeding window each day.

 - Expect to feel hunger in the first few days, this is very similar to the 12 hour fast required for some blood tests and hunger pangs can be quite intense at first.

 - Focus on fibrous foods to keep you feeling fuller for longer.

 - You don’t necessarily have to eat less, simply condensing it into an 11-12 hour window has been shown to produce health benefits without any reduction in total calories.

-- There are several apps like the Zero Calories – fasting tracker that allow you to set a timer after dinner and keep an accurate measure of how long it is you should wait until breakfast.
+- There are several apps that allow you to set a timer after dinner and keep an accurate measure of how long it is you should wait until breakfast.

 - If you have the time, try going for a morning walk before breakfast.
 A 20-30 minute walk will distract you from morning hunger and give you a better chance of keeping to the feeding window.

 - If you feel lightheaded, weak or dizzy, eat!
 The aim is to improve your health, not jeopardise it, so don’t push your body if it feels detrimental.

 - Consult a doctor if you are unsure if Time-Restricted Feeding is safe for you, for example if you are pregnant.

 Thanks for reading, please share this article with any friends and family you think might be interested in Time-Restricted Feeding.